- The sale of freshwater fish is prohibited.

 - Snagging fish in freshwaters is prohibited.
 Any fish accidentally snagged must be immediately released to the water.

-- No fish may be taken by use of a set line in freshwater.
+- No fish may be taken by use of a set line (as defined in Definitions) in freshwater.

 - Exceeding daily bag limits of fish is prohibited, whether taken from one or several water bodies.